Department code: MZLU

 Registration of this collection is in progress, for easy access to specific material.

 The historical collections, mainly from the 1800s (collected by C.G.
 Thomson, J.W.
 Zetterstedt, A.G.
 Dahlbom and C.F.
 Fallén) are kept separate, many of them in their original cabinets.
 Also, some recent collections are kept in their cabinets.
 We are currently digitizing these by making images of whole drawers.

 The type material is kept separate.
 At present, the collection hosts 17.000 type specimens of 4.300 species.
-Several thousands remain to be registered, among these a large amount of types from the historical collections.
+Several thousand remain to be registered, among these a large number of types from the historical collections.

 At the moment we do not publish a separate database on types, but they are all listed in the common database.

-To name a few examples there are the slides of Lepidoptera genitala made by Ingvar Svensson, and a large collection of Siphonaptera, probably the largest in the Nordic countries.
+To name a few examples there are the slides of Lepidoptera genitalia made by Ingvar Svensson, and a large collection of Siphonaptera, probably the largest in the Nordic countries.

 At the museum, we currently run a digitising project financed by external funds.
 The project is to photo document our older entomological collections which contain a lot of type specimens.
 The documentation, consisting of high-resolution pictures of each drawer, makes it possible to search the collections.
 These pictures also represent historical documentation of the status of these collections at the time the photos were taken, making it possible to backtrack the number of specimens and their placement in each drawer.